p4lang/p4app-TCP-INT/README.md

 - Upon receiving a packet with a TCP-INT header option, the switch updates the fields:
     - pkt.INTval = switch.INTval if switch.INTval > pkt.INTval
     - pkt.HopID = IP.TTL if switch.INTval > pkt.INTval
-    - pkt.SWLat += latency through this switch
+    - pkt.HopLat += latency through this switch
 - The eBPF receives the telemetry and (possibly) sends it to user-space for consumption.
 - When the ACK is sent, the eBPF sets the ecr fields to the latest INT received on the send path.